brandon-viterbo/brandon-viterbo/README.md

 my musical education.
 If you're hiring, feel free to reach out!

 ## Addendum
-- Besides music, I'm a passionate reader.
-Currently reading *Structure and Intrepretation of Computer Programs* by Harold Abelson, and Gerald and Julie Sussman, and *The Life and Opinions of Tristram Shandy* by
+- Currently reading *Structure and Intrepretation of Computer Programs* by Harold Abelson, and Gerald and Julie Sussman, and *The Life and Opinions of Tristram Shandy* by
 Laurence Sterne.
+- Currently listening through the discographies of John Coltrane, Anthony Braxton, and Mogwai.
 - Pourover is my go to coffee brewing method.
 - Getting a cat is my second priority right now, just behind (just!) getting a job.
 <!--